-This course utilizes culturally-responsive principles of teaching and learning, expert guest speakers from the Hawaiian community, guided reflection, critical discourse, and the practical application of the Nā Honua Mauli Ola Hawaiian Cultural Pathways for Healthy and Responsive Learning Environments to the design of a culture-based unit plan.
+This course utilizes culturally-responsive principles of teaching and learning, expert guest speakers from the Hawaiian community, guided reflection, critical discourse, and the practical application of the Nā Honua Mauli Ola Hawaiian Cultural Pathways for Healthy and Responsive

+Learning Environments to the design of a culture-based unit plan.
 Participants in this course experience the land, history, culture and language of Hawai'i to develop pedagogical practices that support the learning and well-being of Hawai'i's children.

-Elementary Curriculum I
+Elementary Curriculum I: Language Arts

-An introduction to teaching strategies that facilitate effective learning experiences in elementary arts, language arts, reading, and social studies classes.
+An introduction to teaching strategies that facilitate effective learning experiences in elementary language arts, and reading classes.
 Major areas of focus include curriculum theory and practice, instructional design, classroom management, and assessment techniques.
-Prerequisite: Graduate standing.

-Elementary Curriculum II
+Elementary Curriculum II: Math and Science

 An introduction to teaching strategies that facilitate and effective learning experience in elementary mathematics and science classes.
 Major areas of focus include curriculum theory and practice, instructional design, classroom and lab management, and assessment techniques.
-Prerequisite: Graduate standing.